Ibnmax/ibn-roshd-max/README.md

 ## How to Use Arduino mega 2560

-We programmed the Arduino Nano using the Arduino IDE.
-The Arduino receives serial data from the Jetson Nano and translates it into PWM signals for DC motors and servo motors.
-The connection is established via USB or serial pins, and the board communicates bidirectionally with the Jetson Nano.
+WWe programmed the Arduino Mega 2560 using the Arduino IDE.
+The Arduino receives serial data from the HUSKYLENS 2 and translates it into PWM signals for the DC motor and servo motor.
+The connection is established via UART serial pins, and the board communicates bidirectionally with the HUSKYLENS 2.

 ------------------------------------------------------------------------